ThomasBrazier/EasyMareyMap/README.md

 ## Installation

-Install the package in your R environment with `devtools`.
+Install the package in your R environment with `devtools` (development version).

-STILL IN DEVELLOPMENT

 ```
 library(devtools)